equalitie/ouinet/README.md

 (injector endpoints) and `injector/cache-ipns` (cache index IPNS ID) to be used by clients.

+To start the injector in headless mode, you can run:

+    $ sudo docker-compose up -d

+You will need to use `sudo docker-compose stop` to stop the container.

+To be able to follow its logs, you can run:

+    $ sudo docker-compose logs --tail=100 -ft

 If you ever need to reset and empty the injector's cache index for some reason (e.g. testing) while keeping injector IDs and credentials, you may: